MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: More comparative experiments

-\textbf{Visual Comparison with Text-driven Human Video Generation Methods.} Since existing text-driven human video generation methods~\cite{wang2025humandreamer, move-in-2d, song2024directorllm} are not yet open source, we perform a visual comparison based on their released videos, if accessible.
-Figure~\ref{fig:cmp_with_mv} presents a visual comparison with Move-in-2D~\cite{move-in-2d}.
+Since existing text-driven human video generation methods~\citep{wang2025humandreamer, move-in-2d, song2024directorllm} are not yet open source, we perform a visual comparison based on their released videos, if accessible.
+Fig.~\ref{fig:cmp_with_mv} presents a visual comparison with Move-in-2D~\citep{move-in-2d} and HumanDreamer~\citep{wang2025humandreamer}.
 As shown, our method generates more realistic and visually coherent results, demonstrating improved fidelity and motion consistency.
-The video comparison with Move-in-2D~\cite{move-in-2d} and HumanDreamer~\cite{wang2025humandreamer} is shown in the project.
+The video comparison with Move-in-2D and HumanDreamer is shown in video.mp4.

-\textbf{Comparison with Human Animation Methods.} We test the performance of human animation methods, incluing Animate Anyone~\cite{animateanyone}, HumanVid~\cite{wang2024humanvid}, MIMO~\cite{men2025mimo} and StableAnimator~\cite{tu2025stableanimator}, as shown in Table~\ref{table:cmp-animate}.
-These methods use the same 2D skeletons in MoCo as input, with reference images generated from the text prompts.
-The results further demonstrate the superiority of our method.